 Instead of mowing your lawn once a week, leave the grass a little longer and mow every two weeks.
 Longer grass will help to shade the soil, reducing the amount of evaporation of water in the soil, which will help your grass in the hot summer months.
 Longer blades of grass will also improve the plant’s photosynthesis, helping it to build a stronger root system.

 Mowing less will also improve your air quality, since gas-powered lawn mowers release emissions that include carbon dioxide, carbon monoxide and nitrous oxides that can lead to the formation of ground level ozone.
-Children are especially sensitive to these atmospheric pollutants, so reduce them as much as you can!
-You can also eliminate those emissions altogether and use a human powered reel mower.
-Or if you live out in the country, consider getting some sheep to keep your grass trimmed and provide natural fertilizer at the same time.
+If your lawn is small, you can eliminate those emissions altogether and use a human powered reel mower.
+Or if you live out in the country, consider raising sheep to keep your grass trimmed and provide natural fertilizer at the same time.

 When you do mow the lawn, leave the clippings there.
 Often people want to remove grass clippings, but leaving them on the lawn will allow them to decompose and return important nutrients back into the soil.
 According to the New York City Department of Sanitation, leaving the clippings on the lawn can provide it with up to 25% of the nitrogen that the grass needs.

-Other Ways to Keep a Safe, Green Lawn
+Other Ways to Keep a Green Lawn Without Chemicals

 Create more green areas with native plants